Lesson 2 System dynamics

 2.2.1 Growth and decay

 Linear growth or linear decrease results from constant inflow or outflow that is not related to the amount of the stock.
 An example would be migration.
+Mathematically, linear growth is described as follows:

 Exponential growth or exponential decay results from inflows or outflows that depend on the amount of the stock.
 We have encountered these processes in relation to feedback: self-reinforcing feedback always leads to exponential growth, whereas balancing feedback results in exponential decay.
+Mathematically, exponential growth is described with a stepwise approximation of diffential equations with difference equations.

 Logistic growth or logistic decay results from inflows or outflows that depend on the amount of the stock AND the carrying capacity of a system.
 Logistic growth starts off just like exponential growth, but the closer the state of the system approaches its carrying capacity, the more is the growth slowed down until it reaches a steady state.
+Mathematically, logistic growth is described with a stepwise approximation of differential equations with difference equations.

 2.2.2 Equilibrium